Aalto5G/RealmGateway/DOCUMENTATION.md

   * T3 LIMIT and REJECT
   * 1/sec LIMIT and LOG - ERRO
   * T4 LIMIT and DROP
-* DomainLimit: Apply specific domain rate limit.
+* WanDomainLimit: Apply specific domain rate limit.
 The chain can be called to apply limits for Whitelist, Greylist_WK and Greylist ipsets.
   * Match (S)FQDN and LIMIT and RETURN - Use string extension (include !string SOA record)
   * Match (S)FQDN and LIMIT and LOG - INFO
   * Match (S)FQDN and LIMIT and DROP - INFO

-* LanHostLimit: Apply specific rate limit per host in LAN network.
-  * Match IP source and LIMIT and RETURN
+* LanBlacklist: Banned sources and/or domains.
-  * Match IP source and LIMIT and LOG - INFO
+  * Match IP source and DROP
-  * Match IP source and LIMIT and DROP - INFO
+  * Match (S)FQDN and DROP - Use string extension
 * LanCESLimit: Apply global admision rate limit in LAN network.
-  * Match IP source and LIMIT and RETURN
+  * Match IP source and LIMIT-75% and ACCEPT
-  * Match IP source and LIMIT and LOG - INFO
+  * Match IP source and LIMIT-1/s and LOG - INFO
+  * Match IP source and 1/4th DROP
+  * Match IP source and 1/4th REJECT
-  * Match IP source and LIMIT and DROP - INFO
+  * Match IP source and DROP and LOG - WARN

-Processing pipeline for incoming DNS packets from WAN:
+Processing pipeline for incoming DNS packets from WAN at the Filtering Bridge:

-* Jump to Blacklist chain.
+* Jump to WanBlacklist chain.
-* Jump to DomainLimit chain.
+* Jump to WanDomainLimit chain.
+(Maybe this should be called from the Greylist chains only?)
-* Match Whitelist_ipset and jump to Whitelist chain.
+* Match WanWhitelist_ipset and jump to WanWhitelist chain.
-* Match GreylistWK_ipset and jump to Greylist_WK chain.
+* Match WanGreylistWK_ipset and jump to WanGreylist_WK chain.
-* !Match GreylistWK_ipset and jump to Greylist chain.
+* !Match WanGreylistWK_ipset and jump to WanGreylist chain.
-* Jump to GlobalLimit chain.
+* Jump to WanGlobalLimit chain.
 (Packet can be ACCEPT, DROP or REJECT)

-Processing pipeline for incoming DNS packets from LAN:
+Processing pipeline for incoming DNS packets from LAN at the Filtering Bridge:
+* Jump to LanBlacklist chain.
-* Jump to HostLimit chain.
+* Jump to LanCESLimit chain.

 ### Protecting HTTP Proxy